 If you missed out on the opportunity to get your adult dog used to a harness, don’t despair.

-This super comfortable harness from EcoBark is so snuggly that even the most rebellious of dogs is happy to give it a go.
+This super comfortable harness from EcoBark is so snuggly that even the most rebellious of dogs are happy to give it a go.

-Ecobark describe their product as a luxurious padded vest that fits exquisitely.
+Ecobark describes its product as a luxuriously padded vest that fits exquisitely.

 Getting the correct measurement for the neck is especially important because this has to slip over the dog’s head and it is none adjustable.